UK Macroeconomic Dashboard

 The UK economy on one page.
 UK inflation, the Bank of England base rate, unemployment, wage growth and monthly GDP, refreshed daily from the Office for National Statistics and the Bank of England.

-Each indicator card shows the latest reading, the change since last month, a 24-month trend line, and a link to the official source.
+Each indicator card shows the latest reading, the change since last month, a trend line, and a link to the official source.
 Use the dashboard to sanity-check headlines about the cost of living, mortgage rates, the labour market and the wider economy before deciding what to do about your own money.
+For the household view of these numbers, see our monthly UK affordability check.

 Loading the latest data...